Become a Cultural Steward

 Step One: Contact & Training

 All volunteers are required to go through a three hour training to learn the in’s & out’s of what being a cultural site steward is all about.
 UCSS program holds three virtual trainings a year.
-If you would like to inquire about the next available training or be placed on the waitlist, please contact a member of the UCSS Team to get more information.
+If you would like to be placed on the waitlist for the next available training, please fill out this waitlist form

 Image